Club Directory

 Mandate: Exercise is medicine at UBC is a student-run group engaged in promoting the benefits of physical activity at the University of British Columbia.
 We aim to empower students, faculty, staff, and the greater UBC community to overcome barriers and integrate physical activity into their lifestyles and health care practices.
 This group represents one chapter of a global Exercise is Medicine initiative.

-Description: EiMC UBC looks to fostering early collaborative inter-professional relationships between exercise and health care professionals.
+Description: EIMC UBC looks to fostering early collaborative inter-professional relationships between exercise and health care professionals.
 Students in the club work together on initiatives aimed at creating physical activity opportunities for both UBC students and the larger community and also to promote physical activity as a chronic disease prevention and management strategy.
-This year, we will be hosting multiple events: A careers night to expose students to the many careers options that promote physical activity in different ways, and move month to engage student in a month of physical activity!
+This year, we will be hosting two main events: A careers night to expose students to the many careers options that promote physical activity in different ways, and move month to engage student in a month of physical activity!
 We will also be hosting multiple exercise and yoga classes throughout the year to provide more opportunities for students to get active!

 Contact: ubcfifegirls@gmail.com